MMRibot/LogIt_App/README.md

 If you need an example reference using *couchBase* with *Hapi*, go to https://github.com/nelsonic/time

 I ended up dumping *CouchBase* from my dependencies for no specific reason in particular other than learning MongoDb could be a major advantage at this time, for Mongo is currently one of the most popular databases in use.
+But I might re-implement it.

+For additional information on setting-up *ChouchBase* on a Mac, go to https://github.com/couchbaselabs/docs-ng/blob/master/content/couchbase-manual-2.0/installing-and-upgrading.markdown#mac-os-x-installation

 ---